tm-LBenson/AWS-Slides/_posts/2024-1-5-section-9-lesson-3.md

 ---

 This lesson provides an essential understanding of Amazon CloudFront, focusing on its role as a CDN, its integration with AWS Shield for DDoS protection, the function of edge locations and Points of Presence, and how it integrates with AWS services like S3 for secure content delivery.
-This knowledge is crucial for deploying and managing fast and secure applications globally.
+This knowledge is important for deploying and managing fast and secure applications globally.

 ---